evmiguel/git-tag-api/README.md

  - Run `npm run --workspace=api start` in one terminal
     - The endpoint will be running on `http://localhost:3000/tag/:tagId`
  - Run `npm run --workspace=app start` in another terminal to start the webapp
+    - The local webapp will be on `http://localhost:4000`

 # API Endpoint
  - Send a GET request to `https://tag.erikamiguel.com/tag/:tagId`